konsti/caphook/README.markdown

 Now you're able to deploy your project with HTTP calls

     GET /deploy

+You can also view your log files with

+    GET /logs

 ## Credits ##
  * Mat Brown (https://github.com/outoftime/clickistrano) for the code to run a shell command